Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Results

-The RFI budget for a given analysis depends on several qualities of the experiment.
-Namely, the type of RFI signal observed by the instrument, the cosmological mode of interest, as well as details about the RFI environment of the telescope such as the number of emitters and their angular distribution all affect the amount of allowable RFI.
-An RFI power spectrum that is beneath the expected EoR signal by a significant amount for the mode of interest gives a budget for that mode.
-In this work, we adopt the fiducial model used in \citet{Barry2019b}, which provides a signal strength of order $\Delta^2\sim10\text{ mK}^2$, where $\Delta^2=(k^3 / 2\pi^2)P(\bold{k})$.
+The final RFI budget for a given analysis depends on several qualities of the experiment.
+The type of RFI signal observed by the instrument as well as details about the RFI environment of the telescope, such as the number of emitters and their angular distribution, all affect the amount of RFI contamination.
+Furthermore, the cosmological modes of interest and actual strength of the EoR signal in those modes determines the amount of allowable contamination.
+To design a budget, the analyst must also decide on a model for the EoR.
+The final RFI budget designed by the analyst will of course be affected by the choice of model.
+An RFI power spectrum that is beneath the expected EoR signal by a significant amount for the modes of interest gives a budget for those modes.